MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/android/mapcamerachangingeventargs-class.md

 ---
-title: "MapCameraChangingEventArgs Class | Microsoft Docs" ms.author: "pablocan"
+title: MapCameraChangingEventArgs Class | Microsoft Docs
+description: Describes the MapCameraChangingEventArgs class for Android and provides the class' ChangeReason, Camera, and IsFirstFrameSinceLastCameraChanged properties. ms.author: pablocan
 ---

 # MapCameraChangingEventArgs Class (Android only)